CoursifyStudios/Coursify/README.md

 - Use the default font.
 Don't write it in some weird serif font.
 - Articles should be simple and to the point.
 Roundabout explanations using the MLA format waste people's time.
 - Explain with code.
 Rather than trying to describe the way something works in a long paragraph, try to lean on code examples as much as possible, while using writing to add context and reasoning.

+## Standards

+Most of this is pretty basic, but when working with coursify remember to use SI units for data, see [this chart][https://en.wikipedia.org/wiki/Byte#Multiple-byte_units].
+A shortened version is below:

+Value	Metric
+1000	kB	kilobyte (note the lower case k)
+1000^2	MB	megabyte
+1000^3	GB	gigabyte
+1000^4	TB	terabyte

 ## Credits